Yuli Gurriel Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.60 team ERA that ranks eighth across all league pitching staffs.
+- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.48).

-- Elder makes the start for the Braves, his sixth of the season.
-He is 2-0 with a 2.17 ERA and 26 strikeouts through 29 2/3 innings pitched.
+- Wright (0-1 with a 4.86 ERA and 17 strikeouts in 16 2/3 innings pitched) makes the start for the Braves, his fifth of the season.

-- The right-hander's most recent appearance was on Wednesday against the Miami Marlins, when he went 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- In his last appearance on Thursday, the righty went three scoreless innings against the Miami Marlins while surrendering two hits.

+- In four games this season, the 27-year-old has put up a 4.86 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.